I woke up at 6.30am.

 We still had two miles to go and a full 15 minutes before the morning bell.

-But the traffic light queue was 70 yards long -hundreds of red blinking car lights like if I were driving towards an airport runway.
+But the traffic light queue was 70 yards long -hundreds of red blinking car lights.

 I made a right turn and drove down the parallel street expecting a dead end.
 In fact, I got in front of the long queue and ended up making the crossing in under three minutes WITHOUT breaking any rules or cutting in line.